junxit/us-congress-bills-112/bill.md

   > - **(4)**
   >   - **(A)** Except as provided in subparagraph (B), no annuity supplement under this section shall be payable in the case of an individual whose entitlement to annuity is based on such individual’s separation from service after December 31, 2012.
   >   - **(B)** Nothing in this paragraph applies in the case of an individual separating under subsection (d) or (e) of section 8412.

+## § 5.
+Contributions to Thrift Savings Fund of payments for accrued or accumulated leave

+- **(a)** *Amendments relating to CSRS* Section 8351(b) of title 5, United States Code, is amended—
+  - **(1)** by striking paragraph (2)(A) and inserting the following:
+    > - **(2)**
+    >   - **(A)** An employee or Member may contribute to the Thrift Savings Fund in any pay period any amount of such employee’s or Member’s basic pay for such pay period, and may contribute (by direct transfer to the Fund) any part of any payment that the employee or Member receives for accumulated and accrued annual or vacation leave under section 5551 or 5552.
+Notwithstanding section 2105(e), in this paragraph the term “employee” includes an employee of the United States Postal Service or of the Postal Regulatory Commission.

+  - **(2)** by striking subparagraph (B) of paragraph (2); and
+  - **(3)** by redesignating subparagraph (C) of paragraph (2) as subparagraph (B).
+- **(b)** *Amendments relating to FERS* Section 8432(a) of title 5, United States Code, is amended—
+  - **(1)** by striking paragraphs (1) and (2) and inserting the following:
+    > - **(1)** An employee or Member—
+    >   - **(A)** may contribute to the Thrift Savings Fund in any pay period, pursuant to an election under subsection (b), any amount of such employee’s or Member’s basic pay for such pay period; and
+    >   - **(B)** may contribute (by direct transfer to the Fund) any part of any payment that the employee or Member receives for accumulated and accrued annual or vacation leave under section 5551 or 5552.
+    > - **(2)** Contributions made under paragraph (1)(A) pursuant to an election under subsection (b) shall, with respect to each pay period for which such election remains in effect, be made in accordance with a program of regular contributions provided in regulations prescribed by the Executive Director.

+  - **(2)** by adding at the end the following new paragraph:
+    > - **(4)** Notwithstanding section 2105(e), in this subsection the term “employee” includes an employee of the United States Postal Service or of the Postal Regulatory Commission.

+- **(c)** *Regulations* The Executive Director of the Federal Retirement Thrift Investment Board shall promulgate regulations to carry out the amendments made by this section.
+- **(d)** *Effective date* The amendments made by subsections (a) and (b) shall take effect one year after the date of the enactment of this section, or upon such earlier date as may be established by the Executive Director of the Federal Retirement Thrift Investment Board under the regulations promulgated pursuant to subsection (c).

+## § 6.
+Coordination with other retirement systems

+- **(a)** *Foreign Service* For provisions of law requiring maintenance of existing conformity—
+  - **(1)** between the Civil Service Retirement System and the Foreign Service Retirement System, and
+  - **(2)** between the Federal Employees’ Retirement System and the Foreign Service Pension System,
+- **(b)** *CIARDS*
+  - **(1)** *Compatibility with CSRS* For provisions of law relating to maintenance of existing conformity between the Civil Service Retirement System and the Central Intelligence Agency Retirement and Disability System, see section 292 of the Central Intelligence Agency Retirement Act (50 U.S.C.
+2141).
+  - **(2)** *Applicability of FERS* For provisions of law providing for the application of the Federal Employees’ Retirement System with respect to employees of the Central Intelligence Agency, see title III of the Central Intelligence Agency Retirement Act (50 U.S.C.
+2151 and following).
+- **(c)** *TVA* Section 3 of the Tennessee Valley Authority Act of 1933 (16 U.S.C.
+831b) is amended by adding at the end the following:
+  > - **(c)** The chief executive officer shall prescribe any regulations which may be necessary in order to carry out the purposes of the Securing Annuities for Federal Employees Act of 2012 with respect to any defined benefit plan covering employees of the Tennessee Valley Authority.